Venzone: History

 In the following centuries of Venetian rule, Venzone lost its importance as a commercial centre.
 Upon the conquest by Napoleonic troops and the 1797 Treaty of Campo Formio, it passed under Austrian domination within the Kingdom of Lombardy–Venetia.
 After the Third Italian War of Independence in 1866, it was annexed to the newly formed Kingdom of Italy.

 Venzone was almost entirely destroyed by the 1976 Friuli earthquake, killing 47 inhabitants.
-Clearing-up operations started immediately and, by resolution of a citizens committee, the historic town centre was rebuilt in its original style from numerous pieces of rubble in the next years.
+Clearing-up operations started immediately and, by resolution of a citizens committee guided by former mayor Fiorenzo Valent, the historic town centre was rebuilt in its original style from numerous pieces of rubble in the next years.
 The reconstruction was finished in 1990, with the cathedral church (Duomo).